assetswap/doc-meme/core-features/ai-chat.md

 ### Transaction Failures

 Failed trades usually stem from insufficient balance.
 Ensure you have enough SOL for gas fees (typically 0.01-0.05 SOL per transaction).
 If large trades fail, try smaller amounts or check if the token has adequate liquidity.
+Learn more about [funding your wallet](../getting-started/funding.md) and [transaction troubleshooting](../troubleshooting/common-issues.md).

-## Additional Resources
+## Key Principle

-Explore our comprehensive documentation for advanced features.
-The Command Reference provides a complete list of all supported commands.
-Trading Examples showcase real-world scenarios and strategies.
-The Advanced Tips guide reveals power user features for experienced traders.

-**Key Principle:** Natural conversation yields best results.
-The AI adapts to your communication style.
+Natural conversation yields best results.
+The AI adapts to your communication style, making trading as simple as having a conversation.